 In today’s age of populism and anti-intellectual movements, where “my Google search and opinion are just as good and valid as your PhD”, we really should take seriously Elon Musk when he says that this issue keeps him up at night.
 Recently he said, I'm really quite close, very close to the cutting edge in AI.
 It scares the hell out of me.
 It's capable of vastly more than almost anyone on Earth, and the rate of improvement is exponential.

 Several experts at Google’s DeepMind have echoed this AI concern, and similarly, echoed by the Future of Humanity Institute, a multidisciplinary research group at the University of Oxford.
 They are combining mathematics, philosophy, and science to stop AI from learning to prevent, or seeking to prevent, humans from taking control of AI.
 Yet, I see this like a group of a hundred five year olds trying to keep imprisoned an adult; that adult is going to get out and gain control of the children.

 Perhaps we are at an inflexion point in Earth’s evolutionary history where we, the humans, will soon become the Neanderthal and our extinction will just help accelerate the inevitable progress of these new AI life forms.
 Maybe soon it will be time to give it up and let a superior AI life take over the planet.
 We can only hope that those superior intelligence beings treat us better than how we have historically treated less intelligent life forms.

-Check This Out:- Top Artificial Intelligence Solution Companies in the UK
+Top Artificial Intelligence Solution Companies in the UK